twesigomwedavid/CypGen/README.md

 ```

-## Running CypGen on the provided test dataset(s) - using Singularity (optimal for Linux/Unix HPC cluster environments)
+## Running CypGen on the provided test dataset(s) - using Singularity

 The following steps assume that;
     i.
 CypGen is your current working directory